jfrog/documentation/jfrog-applications/ide/jfrog-security-in-your-ide/visual-studio-code/connect-vs-code-to-the-jfrog-platform.md

-# Connect VS Code to Xray
+# Connect VS Code to the JFrog Platform

-### Connecting VS Code to Your JFrog Environment
+## Optionally set up a free JFrog Platform in the cloud

 <details>